asha23/trumps/README.md

 The React part is in the folder /trumps-frontend

 If you look at the other branches in the Repo, you can see some of my more aborted attempts at creating this!
-Slightly embarrassing. :(
+Slightly embarrassing.
+The penny dropped eventually.

 ## TODOS